Alterdesk/hubot-example/README.md

 ## Available commands

 ### Help
-To see what the bot can do for you, you can send "help", "what" or "support"
+To see what the bot can do for you, you can send "help".
+The example script also adds "what" and "support" as help triggers using setHelpRegex() in the Questionnaire Control object.
 ```c
 User >> Bot: "help"
 User << Bot: "You can send 'start' to start a questionnaire, 'photo' to request a photo,
              'pdf' to request a pdf and 'ping' to ping."
 ```

-### Start
+### Short Questionnaire
 Sending "start" to the bot will trigger a short questionnaire
 ```c
 User >> Bot: "start"